ACCESSIBLE, AFFORDABLE CHILD CARE

 By ending subsidies, creating a level playing field, providing certainty for investors and reducing volatility (by ensuring reliable energy sources which provide power when it’s needed), our new National Energy Guarantee will cut prices.

-This is in stark contrast to Labor’s plan to replicate South Australia’s 50% renewable target, which will mean more subsidies and, therefore, higher prices.
+This is in stark contrast to Labor’s plan to replicate South Australia’s 50% renewable energy target, which will mean more subsidies and, therefore, higher prices.

 We’re also increasing transparency to help customers get better deals.
 Companies will now be required to inform customers when their discount benefits cease.
 Around 2 million families are receiving letters telling them they are not on the best plan.
 Companies are now required to develop simple fact sheets with understandable comparisons.